phuze/phuze.github.io/_posts/2022-02-18-using-unsupported-jekyll-plugins-with-github-pages.md

     git push -f -u origin gh-pages
 {% endhighlight %}

-First we make sure our workspace environment has ownership over our `/_site` directory, and enter it:
+First we make sure our workspace environment has ownership over our build directory (`/_site`), then enter it:

 {% highlight yaml %}
 sudo chown $(whoami):$(whoami) {% raw %}${{ github.workspace }}{% endraw %}/_site
 cd {% raw %}${{ github.workspace }}{% endraw %}/_site
 {% endhighlight %}

-Next we initialize a new repository under the `/_site` directory, along with a new `gh-pages` branch we'll use as our deployment branch:
+Next we initialize a new repository, along with a new `gh-pages` branch we'll use as our deployment branch:

 {% highlight yaml %}
 git init -b gh-pages